 - Low rate of complications pertaining to urinary incontinence, erectile and/or ejaculatory dysfunction.

 If you’re interested in being evaluated for an enlarged prostate, or you’d like to discuss Aquablation Therapy for enlarged prostate, contact Urology Austin to schedule an appointment.
-Currently, Dr. David Cuellar, Dr. David Freidberg, Dr. Rob Dickinson and Dr. Elizabeth Mobley are performing Aquablation for enlarged prostate.
+Currently, Dr. David Cuellar, Dr. David Freidberg, Dr. Rob Dickinson, Dr. Elizabeth Mobley and Dr. Varun Sundaram are performing Aquablation for enlarged prostate.